terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_securityservice_v2.html.markdown

     `region` argument of the provider is used.
 Changing this creates a new security service.

-* `project_id` - (Optional) The owner of the subnetpool.
-Required if admin wants to create a subnetpool for another project.
-Changing this creates a new security service.

 * `name` - (Optional) The name of the security service.
 Changing this updates the name of the existing security service.